 Patrick has written papers on aspects of Cultural Studies and Fine Art practice for several conferences in both Asia and Europe, presenting a paper at a conference in Istanbul, Turkey (link here).
 He also contributed an opinion piece to the Hong Kong publication: Ming Pao Weekly (link here).

 Before arriving in Vietnam, Patrick lived in Hong Kong for 25 years and for the first 10 years he worked as a founding partner in a modelmaking company, undertaking work for Architects, Landscape Architects, Engineers, Urban Planners, Developers, Photographers and Designers.

-Patrick has also worked as a teacher at every educational level from kindergarten through to tertiary level.
+Patrick has also worked as a teacher at every educational level from kindergarten through to Higher Education.

 For the last 7 years of his time in Hong Kong, Patrick worked at the Hong Kong Design Institute where, as a lecturer, he taught numerous subjects to Higher Diploma and BA Degree level students.

 During his time at the Hong Kong Design Institute, Patrick participated in the Institute Ambassador team for several visits by overseas institutions, including a visit from Delft University of Technology (link here), when he gave a short lecture on basic design education to the visiting staff and students.

 Patrick also worked on the planning and running of two separate student trips to Kyoto in Japan and following this experience he was invited to Kyoto SAGA University of Arts to give a lecture on drawing and conduct a half-day drawing workshop (link here.)